Assault On A Female Charges

 In effect, this difference can lead to a jail sentence that is twice as long.
 Additionally, if convicted you face the consequences that go along with being labeled as someone who abuses women.

-If you are facing assault on a female charges in North Carolina, you must take the allegations seriously.
-Before making any type of statement to the police or anyone else, you should contact an experienced defense lawyer who can stand up for your rights and your future.
+If you are facing assault on a female charges in Charlotte, you must take the allegations seriously.
+Before making any type of statement to the police or anyone else, you should contact an experienced Charlotte assault attorney who can stand up for your rights and your future.